This post may include affiliate links; see our disclosure policy.

 2. Zest half the orange.
 Then segment the orange, following the instructions in How to Cut an Orange.

-3. Thinly slice the shallot.
-Slice the Manchego cheese into pieces.
+3. Thinly slice the shallot and slice the Manchego cheese into pieces.

-4. In a medium bowl, whisk the white wine vinegar, Dijon, maple syrup or honey, salt.
+4. In a medium bowl, whisk the white wine vinegar, Dijon, maple syrup or honey, and salt.
 Whisk in the oil 1 tablespoon at a time until a creamy dressing forms.
 Add a few grinds of fresh ground black pepper.
-Serve immediately or refrigerate up to 2 weeks (bring to room temperature prior to serving).
+Serve immediately or refrigerate up to 2 weeks.
+(Bring to room temperature prior to serving).

 Notes

 *Sizes available at stores vary greatly based on the maturity of the plant.
-See the photo above for a large head of frisee.
-If the heads are very small you may need 2 to 3.
-Estimate about 6 cups greens total.
+If the heads are very small, you may need 2 to 3.
+Estimate about 6 cups of greens total.

 Did you love this recipe?